Why fill out the German deregistration form online?

 In German, people refer to the landlord confirmation as Wohnungsgeberbestätigung, Vermieterbescheinigung or Auszugsbestätigung.
 Between November 2015 and 2016 there was a law that required your landlord to sign this document when you left Germany.
 However, this is no longer the case.
 Now you only need the landlord confirmation when you register in Germany.

-How to cancel the German broadcast license?
+Why should I also cancel my German broadcast license?

 As part of our deregistration package, you will also receive the broadcast license cancellation form.